Enealor/PyTorch-SM3/README.md

  will take `O(prod n_i)` memory while the optimization using SM3 will use `O(sum n_i)` memory.

- This advantage drastically shrinks if `momentum > 0.0` as this is tracked using a tensor of the same shape as the tensor being optimized.
-In this case, SM3 will use just over half as much as Adam.
+ This advantage drastically shrinks if `momentum > 0.0`.
+The momentum is tracked using a tensor of the same shape as the tensor being optimized.
+In this case, SM3 will use just over half as much memory as Adam.

 # Differences
  The TensorFlow version mentions that exponential moving averages can